gerardroche/sublime-polyfill/README.md

-# sublime-tweaks
+# sublime-polyfill

-sublime-tweaks plugin for Sublime Text 3.
-Provides various Sublime Text tweaks and fixes.
+Plugin for Sublime Text 3.
+Inspired by Vim NERDTree and Vim CtrlP.

 ## Overview